kilon/lighthouse/README.md

 ```
 what is pharo ?
 ```
 Bare in mind that **what is** will search documentation for the first word after the keywords seperated by space.
-Unlike **!doc** command cannot search for multiple words.

 # 2. Dependencies
 This bot depends on python 3.6 and discord.py